 • Small Knife

-1. Cut Brussels sprouts into quarters and carrot into small matchsticks or thin coins.
+1. Cut Brussels sprouts into quarters and carrots into small matchsticks or thin coins.

 2. Mince scallions, ginger and garlic.